- What are Video Bible Talks?

 No, however all the Video Bible Talks videos are available for free without the watermark from our website.

-Video Bible Talks is a non-profit ministry that was established by Alan Witchalls and is overseen by three other trustees: Toby Reid, Dave Cornes and Joff Trinder.
-We operate as a non-profit trust and are currently applying for charitable status with the UK Charities Commission.
+To that end, we operate as a non-profit Charitable Incorporated Organisation.
+Video Bible Talks was established by Alan Witchalls and is overseen by three other trustees: Toby Reid, Dave Cornes and Joff Trinder.

 From the beginning days of Video Bible Talks, the trustees have been in unanimous agreement that Video Bible Talks videos should be available without charge forever.
 Video Bible Talks videos are resources for churches and ministries to make use of to grow and strengthen people in faith in Christ.
 However, unlike leader guides, Bible study notes, or illustrative/inspirational ministry videos, our videos are explicitly Bible preaching and teaching videos and, as such, are available without cost because the preaching and teaching of God’s word should always be freely available to all without cost.